 These intervals can vary based on your goals and capabilities.
-A ‘workout’ phase maybe for a minute or even as short as 15 seconds.
-On the other hand, the recovery or resting phase maybe just 15 seconds and may extend till 5 minutes or more.
+A ‘workout’ phase may be for a minute or even as short as 15 seconds.
+On the other hand, the recovery or resting phase maybe just 15 seconds and may extend to 5 minutes or more.

 HIIT training can be applied to any form of exercise you do.
 You can do any cardio activity like cycling, swimming, or running, but you must work in intervals of high intensity spaced with low-intensity recuperation periods.

 This helps your body get more used to the stress resulting in an increase of certain hormones such as testosterone and other anabolics.
 It also helps you become stronger and gain more stamina in a short period of time.

 The more consistent you are in your HIIT workouts, the more you will be able to decrease the rest periods and increase the high-intensity periods resulting in you becoming a lean mean fat-burning machine.